esphome/esphome-docs/components/lvgl.rst

 ``arc``
 *******

-The Arc consists of a background and a foreground arc.
-The foreground (indicator) can be touch-adjusted with a knob.
+The arc consists of a background and a foreground arc.
+The indicator foreground can be touch-adjusted with a knob.

 .. figure:: /components/images/lvgl_arc.png
     :align: center